Bairavaa: Soundtrack

-Release and distribution
+Release

 Theatrical

 Bairavaa released theatrically worldwide on 12 January 2017 coinciding Pongal week.

 Distribution

-The Tamil Nadu theatrical rights were sold to Sri Green Productions.
 The Kerala theatrical rights were sold to Ifar International.

-Home media

-The satellite and digital rights of the film were sold to Sun TV and Sun NXT.

 Reception

 Critical reception

 Bairavaa received mixed to positive reviews from critics.

 M Suganth of The Times of India gave 2.5 out of 5 stars and wrote "There are some elements that work... like the robust action blocks, which keep reminding us of how the film could have been so much more than what it is now, the references to Vijay (the one that appears just before the interval, during an action scene, is one of the few highlights) and the star himself.
 By now, the actor can play these roles in his sleep, and he tries his best to keep things entertaining.
 He even makes us take a poorly written and staged courtroom scene with all seriousness."
 Sify gave 3 out of 5 stars and wrote "The movie keeps the audience entertained, thanks to the two intelligently choreographed action sequences (cricket stunt and the interval block) along with a touching flashback.
 As usual, Vijay once again proves his capability of carrying a film on his strong shoulders.
 Keerthy Suresh as a homely girl from Nellai, played her portions well.
 Bharathan's catchy punchlines that every mass dialogue of Ilayathalapathy receives the thundering response and makes the movie an engaging entertainer".
 The Hindu rated 2 out of 5 stars and wrote "Compare Bairavaa with Chiranjeevi's new film, which looks like every scene has been polished with Brasso."
 Ananda Vikatan rated the film 41 out of 100.